How-To Achieve The Montessori Method At Home

 "A place for everything and everything in its place" is one of the critical principles of Montessori at home.
 When you designate a place for everything, your child will quickly learn where everything goes.
 This is an essential tool in teaching them to be responsible for their belongings and clean up messes they may make.
 To effectively order your environment, the most significant change you'll want to make is to make things more accessible for your child.

-- Place step stools in both the kitchen and bathroom to enable them to wash their hands and, in the case of the kitchen, help with meal preparation
+- Step stools: Place step stools in both the kitchen and bathroom to enable your child to wash their hands and, in the case of the kitchen, help with meal preparation and dishwashing.

-- Place toys, games and art supplies on low shelves where your child can easily access them, then separate these toys into various baskets and bins so the items stay separate and are easy to find without sifting through piles of other toys
+- Toy storage: Place toys, games and art supplies on low shelves where your child can easily access them, then separate these toys into various baskets and bins so the items stay separate and are easy to find without sifting through piles of other toys.

 In the Montessori approach, parents are also encouraged to rotate their children's toys and books every few weeks.
 The goal of this is to keep their curiosity fresh and prevent boredom.
 This may seem overwhelming to some parents, but the best way to do it is to rotate the items on your shelves based on the seasons and your child's current interests.
 Do they get excited about dinosaurs?
 Then include a basket of dinosaurs, as well as a few age-appropriate books on the shelves.
 Whatever topics interest your children, the key is to encourage exploration and creativity.